glaive345/162FinalProject/ProjectDocument.md

 [Trailer](https://youtu.be/24c4bITD9aY)

 **Describe how you showcased your work.
 How did you choose what to show in the trailer?
 Why did you choose your screenshots?**<br/>
-Our Press Kit and Trailer highlights exciting gameplay, and iconic moments, like different minigames and even starting the game and viewing the main menu.
+Our Press Kit and Trailer highlights different gameplay portions, and iconic moments, like different minigames and even starting the game and viewing the main menu.

 ## Game Feel